prototype109/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 	I would say that semantic HTML is the meaning that is derived from the HTML tags that you use to create your page.
+It is a way to easily break down a page, which can help for accesibility purposes.
+The semantic meaning also gives the person reading your HTML a general idea of the layout of your page just from looking at your source.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.